 Guided walks with an experienced guide are provided to enjoy the scenery and have the natural and historical significance explained to you as you go, what better way to learn about the natural environment in this region of NZ?

-The New Zealand Tongariro Trek Alpine Crossing follows the length of the mountain.
+The New Zealand Tongariro Trek Alpine Crossing follows the entire length of the mountain.
 At 18.5 kilometres it is a one day hike but can take between 6 and 9 hours to complete the crossing depending on local weather conditions and fitness levels.
-Starting your hike at the Mangatepopo Valley end and walking over towards the Ketetahi road end will minimise the climbing involved.
+Starting your hike at Mangatepopo Valley end and walking towards Ketetahi road end minimises your involvement in any climbing.

-Following the Alpine Crossing by this route takes you past the active Red Crater followed by the unusually coloured Emerald and Blue Lakes, and Mt Ngauruhoe.
+Following the Tongariro Crossing by this route takes you past the active Red Crater followed by the unusually coloured Emerald and Blue Lakes, and Mt Ngauruhoe.

-Mangatepopo car park to Soda Springs, Soda Springs to South Crater, South Crater to Red Crater, Red Crater to Blue Lake, Blue Lake to Ketetahi Hut, Ketetahi Hut to the Ketetahi car park.
+Mangatepopo car park through to Soda Springs, from Soda Springs on to the South Crater, from South Crater to what is named Red Crater, from Red Crater to the Blue Lake, from Blue Lake to the Ketetahi Hut, and from Ketetahi Hut to Ketetahi car park.

 It's best to pre-arrange drop and pick up to and from each end of the walk.

-This is another one of the one day treks, also a famous New Zealand Tongariro trek, that takes you to the Ruapehu Crater Lake.
+This is another one of the one day treks, also a famous Tongariro trek, that takes you to the Ruapehu Crater Lake.

 Tama Lakes